 6. Living at the End of Life: A Hospice Nurse Addresses the Most Common Questions by Karen Whitley Bell

 Bell, a longtime hospice nurse, uses her years of experience to inform this helpful guide.
-It provides a comprehensive overview of all aspects of hospice care.
+Living at the End of Life provides a comprehensive overview of all aspects of hospice care.

 It also provides a glimpse into the physical, emotional, and spiritual paths a dying person ventures down.
 The guide is filled with true stories that are both gentle and reassuring.